*This post may contain affiliate links. Please see my disclosure for more details!*

 - Lemon slices

 - Blitz your shortbread biscuits to a fine crumb.
 Melt your unsalted butter carefully, and then add into your biscuits.

 - Blitz the biscuits again to combine, and add to the bottom of your 8"/20cm deep springform tin.

 For the Cheesecake Mix!

-- Add your Cream Cheese to a stand mixer bowl, or a large bowl.
-Add in your Icing Sugar, and whisk till smooth using the whisk attachment on the Stand Mixer, or using the whisks on your Electric Hand Whisk.
+- Add your cream cheese to a stand mixer bowl, or a large bowl.
+Add in your icing sugar, and whisk until smooth using the whisk attachment on the stand mixer, or using the whisks on your electric hand whisk.

 - Continue to whisk until very thick.
 Be careful to check the mixture frequently to see how thick it is, and fold through with a spatula to make it all even.

 - Once whisked, spread over the biscuit base, and then leave to set in the fridge fully for at least 5-6 hours, or preferably over night for longer.